o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 Use this tool to automatically attach the debugger to spawned child processes.

-1. Go to the [download](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) page, and click **Download**.
+1. Go to the [download](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) page, and choose **Download**.

 1. Install the tool for Visual Studio.